StanfordMSL/msl_quad/docs/source/software/quick_start_guide.rst

 There are three distinct computer groups that require attention during setup:

 1. **Ground Station (GS)**: All involved computer units that are on the ground.
 In most cases, this would be relay.local, mocap.local and your own personal computer.
 2. **Companion Computer (CC)**: Computer used for direct access to prototype hardware and algorithms.
-This is usually a Linux distro with direct access to at least one of the Mission Control units.
+This is usually a Linux distro with direct access to at least one of the Ground Station units.
 3. **Flight Controller (FC)**: This runs direct flight control.
 Given the safety and real-time requirements for control, this is a discrete unit from the companion computer.
 This is usually a unit from the Pixhawk family of flight controllers running PX4.

 ..
 TODO: Generate quickstart script and usb sticks

 Ground Station Setup
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Setup for motion capture (relay.local and mocap.local) can be found at https://stanfordflightroom.github.io/documentation.
+Setup for motion capture (relay.local and mocap.local) can be found `here <https://stanfordflightroom.github.io/documentation>`__.
 In most cases, users need only make changes on mocap.local.
 On your own personal computer, ensure you have the following
 software:

-1. **ROS (melodic)**: For interface with mocap.local and CC during flight.
+1. `ROS (melodic) <http://wiki.ros.org/melodic/Installation/Ubuntu>`__: For interface with mocap.local and CC during flight.
-2. **QGroundControl**: For setup of flight controller.
+2. `QGroundControl <http://qgroundcontrol.com/downloads/>`__: For setup of flight controller.
-3. **Terminator**: It makes the multitude of terminals that you will be needing a little tidier.
+3. `Terminator <https://gnometerminator.blogspot.com/p/introduction.html>`__: It makes the multitude of terminals that you will be needing a little tidier.

 Within ROS, you might need certain packages and associated software (e.g the vrpn client, rviz, gazebo)
-and so a full ROS-desktop install is adviced.
+and so a full ROS-desktop install is advised.
 For reference, you could use the following script:
 ::

     sudo apt-get install ros-melodic-mavros ros-melodic-mavros-extras ros-melodic-vrpn-client-ros